 Breadsticks

 This recipe uses Midtown Mix Pizza Dough Base, be sure to check out other recipes that use this base as well!
+Use half of the kit to make 8-12 breadsticks and save half the mix for another time.

 You provide: